We’ve updated our summer camps list for 2022 and indicated those that are cancelled and those accepting registration.

-Many summer camp programs also offer break camps for winter and spring, after school or extended care programs, and weekend workshops.
-So, if a summer camp doesn’t fulfill your needs this summer, they may offer programs for you that are useful at other times.
+Many summer camp programs also offer break camps for winter and spring, after-school or extended care programs, and weekend workshops.
+So, if a camp doesn’t fulfill your needs this summer, they may offer programs for you that are useful at other times.

 All camps offer age-related programs.
 Many camps offer camps for children in elementary and middle school grades.
-But many camps also offer programs for pre-school age children as well as teens.
+Some camps also offer programs for pre-school age children as well as teens.

 Registration for most summer camps occurs February through May.
 Many summer camps fill up fast, so register as early as possible to get your first choice in camps and dates.

 Summer camp costs: Our lists focus on some of the most popular camps throughout the Puget Sound region, especially those targeted to school children of all ages.
 We’ve divided these lists into varying price points.
 Be sure to consider whether the camp provides meals, snacks, and all supplies when comparing tuition costs.

 Summer camp discounts: Many camps offer scholarships, pay-what-you can, or sliding-fee scales.
 Some camps have discounts for early registration, siblings, return customers, and referrals.
 So be sure to inquire about discounts for any program you consider to minimize camp costs.

 Free and low-cost summer day camps (<$300)

 In the following list, we focus on summer camps with a weekly (full-day) cost of less than $300.
 Lower cost options may be available, including daily, half-day, and short week rates.
 Extended care, if available, is an additional cost.